-ABHW is grateful to the Trump Administration for issuing the non-enforcement policy covering the portions of the MHPAEA Final Rule applicable for plan years beginning or after

-January 1, 2025, and January 1, 2026.
+ABHW is grateful to the Trump Administration for announcing the issuance of the nonenforcement policy covering the portions of the MHPAEA Final Rule that are applicable for plan years beginning or after January 1, 2025, and January 1, 2026.
 Additionally, we understand that the Departments are re-examining the current MHPAEA Final Rule and enforcement programs more broadly.